Marin County Narcotics Anonymous Helpline

 Information on Service Adjustments During the COVID-19 Emergency

-HHS is the County’s largest department with more than 700 employees who work at many sites throughout Marin.
-Many HHS offices are reopening with limited staffing to the public on Tuesday, June 9, following an in-service training day on June 8.
-The campus at 120 North Redwood Drive in San Rafael will open one day later, on June 10.
+HHS is the County's largest department with more than 700 employees who work at many sites throughout Marin.
+Many HHS offices have reopened with limited staffing to the public.
 Staff will continue to provide services remotely when possible for safety reasons, and residents in need of HHS services should consider conducting conversations over the phone or email when possible.
 Please call ahead if you have an appointment or require in-person assistance.

 The Helpline's purpose is to provide meeting times and locations, and info about NA related events.
 This service also may offer the opportunity to speak with a recovering addict to get general information about Narcotics Anonymous and what to expect when attending a meeting. "...the therapeutic value of one addict helping another is without parallel."